 Childcare for after school hours: four to 12 years

-Naschoolse and Buitenschoolse Opvang are organisations that take care of children ages four to 12, after school hours and during holidays.
+Naschoolse and Buitenschoolse Opvang are organizations that take care of children ages four to 12, after school hours and during holidays.

 They are open full days during the school term and are also available during school holidays.
 Your child’s school can help you locate local ones.